2020 Board of Directors & Leadership

 U.S. Department of State

 Giovanni Dazzo serves as the lead for evaluation in the U.S. Department of State’s Bureau of Democracy, Human Rights and Labor, Office of Global Programs (DRL/GP).
 In this role, he advises staff and grantees on program design and evaluation, oversees evaluation contracts and research grants, and designs and conducts internal studies.
 Prior to joining DRL, he served as an internal evaluator at Freedom House, where he designed systems to evaluate advocacy campaigns and emergency financial assistance for at-risk human rights activists.
 Before moving to Washington, D.C., Giovanni worked in Italy and Cambodia, conducting applied research and evaluation for public sector clients, and bilateral and multilateral aid agencies.
-He is currently a doctoral student at George Mason University's College of Education and Human Development, specializing in research methodology.
+He is a doctoral candidate at George Mason University's College of Education and Human Development, specializing in research methodology.
 He holds a bachelor’s degree from the University of California, Los Angeles and a master’s degree from Bocconi University’s School of Management in Milan.
 He has been an adjunct lecturer at George Washington University's Elliott School of International Affairs, teaching a graduate-level course on the evaluation of foreign assistance programs.
 Prior to his term as President of Washington Evaluators, Giovanni held several leadership positions: WE Program Committee Chair for two terms, Chair of the Local Arrangements Working Group for the 2017 AEA Annual Meeting, and Program Chair and Co-Chair of AEA's Democracy and Governance Topical Interest Group.

 Beeta Tahmassebi is the Director of Strategic Initiatives at EnCompass LLC.
 In addition to running operations for The Evaluators’ Institute (TEI), a globally recognized evaluation training center, she oversees EnCompass’ Knowledge Management and Communications team, and manages evaluations and capacity-strengthening projects around the world.
 Ms. Tahmassebi has had the privilege of working as an evaluator across a wide range of client systems and organizations, from groups such as Save the Children and the Bill & Melinda Gates Foundation to government agencies such as USAID, the State Department, and the Institute of Museum and Library Services, to multilateral institutions such as the World Bank, UN Women, and the World Food Programme.
 Ms. Tahmassebi holds a Bachelor of Arts from Johns Hopkins University and a Masters in Business Administration (MBA) from Georgetown University’s McDonough School of Business.
 In addition to her work with Washington Evaluators, Ms. Tahmassebi is a frequent presenter at American Evaluation Association conferences, and a member of the SIKM Leaders Community.